UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ---

-> [Project Track: Project 8] In this project, we delve into the topic of developing model to apply semantic segmentations on fine-grained urban structures based on pretrained Segformer model.
-We explore 3 approaches to enhance the model performance, and analyze the result of each.
+> [Project Track: Project 8] In this project, we delve into the topic of developing model to apply semantic segmentations on fine-grained urban structures based on pretrained SegFormer model.
+We explore 3 approaches to enhance the model performance, and analyze their result.
 You can find the code [here](https://colab.research.google.com/drive/1zyYjBVjg5Cb8FCsuKu3ZdRixrpnStUDx)

 <!--more-->
 {: class="table-of-content"}